Quickstart

 2. Add structured output

 Raw text is fine for chat, but most applications need typed data.
-Add an outputSchema with Zod:
+Use Output.object() with a Zod schema:

 import { z } from 'zod';